-As of December 31, 2021, 137,115,793 of the Company's authorized common shares were outstanding and 103,815,090 shares were listed on the OSE.
-The remaining unlisted shares represent shares held by Castle Harlan, Inc. and Lime Rock Partners (together, the "Sponsors"), or certain other shareholders, which have not been listed and are not currently required to be listed on the OSE.
+As of December 31, 2022, 138,308,840 shares were listed on the OSE.
+The remaining shares represent shares held by Castle Harlan, Inc. and Lime Rock Partners (together, the "Sponsors"), or certain other shareholders, which have not been listed and are not currently required to be listed on the OSE.